NandVinchhi/NandVinchhi/README.md

 ## Hey there!
-My name is Nand Vinchhi
-I am a high school software developer based in Bangalore, India.
+My name is Nand Vinchhi and I am a high school software developer based in Bangalore, India.
 I like to create cool software that has a real world impact.
-My hobbies include playing heavy metal music on the guitar, watching Anime, and playing chess.
+My hobbies include playing heavy metal music on the guitar, watching Anime and playing chess.
+I like participating in hackathons, and I am a former participant and top contributor of GCI'19 for Julialang.

 ## Skillset
 #### Languages